stakewise/v3-operator/README.md

 ## Usage

-In order to run Operator Service, you must first create keystores and file with list of available public keys for your Vault's validators, and set up a hot wallet for Operator Service to handle validator registrations.
+In order to run Operator Service, you must first create keystores and a file with list of available public keys for your Vault's validators, and set up a hot wallet for Operator Service to handle validator registrations.

 Operator Service has in-built functionality to generate all of the above, or you are free to use your preferred methods